ukidiscs2026/discs2026/_pages/info.md

 ## Accommodation {#Accommodation}
 Attendees are responsible for arranging their own accommodation. **We strongly recommend booking accommodation as soon as possible.
 July is a busy month in Cambridge (due to graduation, summer schools, and tourism), and prices tend to rise rapidly as summer approaches.**

-Below are some convenient options located within walking distance of the department:
+Cambridge Colleges are usually (but not always!) cheaper than hotels.
+Below are some convenient College options located within walking distance of the department:

 - Churchill College: (~6min walk) [https://www.chu.cam.ac.uk/about/contact/](https://www.chu.cam.ac.uk/about/contact/)
 - Westminster College: (~12min walk) [https://www.westminster.cam.ac.uk/about-us/contact-main](https://www.westminster.cam.ac.uk/about-us/contact-main)